PDM leader blasts PTI govt for flawed policies

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TAKHTBHAI: Awami National Party (ANP) leader and former chief minister Ameer Haider Khan Hoti said Thursday that the incumbent Pakistan Tehreek-e-Insaf government had failed on fronts owing to its flawed economic and foreign policies.
+TAKHTBHAI: Awami National Party (ANP) leader and former chief minister Ameer Haider Khan Hoti has said that the incumbent Pakistan Tehreek-e-Insaf government has failed on fronts owing to its flawed economic and foreign policies.

 “The fake government has only caused destruction and rendered millions of people jobless.
 The PTI government has defamed Pakistan all over the world,” he told The News.

-Haider Hoti, who is also senior vice-president of the Pakistan Democratic Movement (PDM), congratulated the leaders and workers of the united 11 opposition parties, particularly ANP for holding the successful public meeting in Mardan the previous day.
+Haider Hoti, who is also senior vice-president of the Pakistan Democratic Movement (PDM), congratulated the leaders and workers of the united 11 opposition parties, particularly Awami National Partyfor holding the successful public meeting in Mardan the previous day.

+He said that hike in prices of food items and inflation were the country’s real issues but the incapable rulers cannot tackle them properly.

-“We will remove every obstacle being made by the incompetent rulers in our way and oust this fake government at all costs,” the ANP leader vowed, adding that they will not take rest until Kaptan (Prime Minister Imran Khan) and his cronies sent home.
+“We will remove every obstacle being made by the incompetent rulers in our way and oust this fake government at all costs,” the Awami National Party leader vowed, adding that they will not take rest until Kaptan (Prime Minister Imran Khan) and his cronies sent home.

 He said that the government had taken huge international loans but it had no policy to steer the country out of the economic crisis.